MicrosoftDocs/visualstudio-docs/mac/build-actions.md

 ---
 # Build actions

 All files in a Visual Studio for Mac project have a build action.
 It controls what happens to the file during a build.
-This behaviour can be set by right-clicking on any file and browsing to **Build Action**, as illustrated below:
+This behavior can be set by right-clicking on any file and browsing to **Build Action**, as illustrated below:

 ![Selecting Compile build action from solution explorer](media/projects-and-solutions-image1.png)